-- 1. Course Readings & Links (available on Blackboard) - 2.
+- 1. Business Model Generation (available at the UT Co-op or at online book retailers) - 2.
+Course Readings & Links (available on Blackboard) - 3.
 Lecture Slides & Course Assignments (available on Blackboard)

 A few of my thoughts on teaching...

 My goal is to provide tools and create an environment for learning.
 I believe my responsibility as an instructor is to ensure that this class contributes to the overall return on your investment by providing a worthwhile set of tools and resources and doing my best to demonstrate how interesting and important this topic can be to you and the world-at-large.